The author is a guitarist and bassist with over 35 years of experience as a musician.

 Trivium was one band that emerged during this time, with their crushing album Ascendency grabbing the attention of unsuspecting metal fans in 2005.
 Frontman and guitarist Matt Heafy has been the driving force behind Trivium since he was a teenager.

 Heafy is a Les Paul player, and his signature Epiphones feature active EMG pickups.
-There is a six-string and a seven-string model, as well as the all-white, and pretty sharp in my opinion, Snofall models.
+There are six-string and seven-string models, as well as the all-white, and pretty sharp in my opinion, Snofall models.